Frequently asked questions

 What costs are involved?

-Our commitment to reducing financial barriers for applicants means that we rely on donations and the monthly partnerships of those who believe in the programme and what it has to offer NZ’s young women.
+Our commitment to reducing financial barriers for applicants means that we rely on donations and the monthly partnerships of those who believe in the Residential Wellbeing Programme and what it has to offer young women of Aotearoa.
 Through the donations of everyday people, residents and their support networks, we can continue to help young women find freedom and a future.

 In addition to their donations each resident is responsible for their weekly personal shopping, medical costs and travel for regular weekend leave.